Parquet restoration

 Drag the handle to compare before and after.

-Finishing & protection
+Finishing & grain

 Parquet restoration process